-3.2 GOES-R Option 2
+3.2 GOES-R Future Capabilities

-3.2.1 Overshooting Tops
+3.2.1 Tropical Overshooting Tops

-The Overshooting Tops (OT) product uses infrared window channel imagery to identify domelike protrusions above cumulonimbus anvils associated with very strong updrafts.
+The Tropical Overshooting Tops (TOT) product uses infrared window channel imagery to identify domelike protrusions above cumulonimbus anvils associated with very strong updrafts.
 OTs are identified using a brightness temperature threshold method.
 Details can be found in Monette (2011).
 OTs can help to identify vortical hot towers, which are related to tropical cyclone formation (Montgomery et al. 2009) and intensification (Guimond et al. 2010).
-Real time OT timing and location over the tropical and subtropical Atlantic east of 55W based on 15-min Meteosat imagery will be provided via a web page at CIMSS.
+Real time OT timing and location over the tropical and subtropical Atlantic east of 55°W based on 15-min Meteosat imagery will be provided via a web page at CIMSS.
+GOES-east will be used to identify TOTs over the west Atlantic.